Configure SEM to monitor firewalls for unauthorized access

 You can create custom filters that highlight specific firewall events.
 For example, to monitor traffic from a specific computer, create a filter for all network traffic coming from the targeted computer.
 Use connector profiles and other groups to broaden or refine the scope of custom filters.
 The following procedure provides an example of creating a filter to monitor all traffic from a targeted computer.

-- In the SEM Events Console, click the Events tab.
+- On the SEM Console, click the Live Events tab.

 - To create a filter at the group level in the Filters pane, move the mouse pointer over a group heading to expose the vertical ellipsis, and then select Add New Filter.